winterland1989/Action.js/README.md

 ```

-That's all core functions of `Action` is going to give you, thank you for reading, how long does it take you? hope you enjoy my solution :)

-+ Check [API doc](https://github.com/winterland1989/Action.js/wiki/API-document) for interesting things like `Action.parallel`, `Action.race`, `Action.sequence` and `Action.retry`.
+That's all core functions of `Action`, but it's more powerful than first look! make sure you read:

-+ Read [Difference from Promise](https://github.com/winterland1989/Action.js/wiki/Difference-from-Promise) to get a deeper understanding.
++ [Difference from Promise](https://github.com/winterland1989/Action.js/wiki/Difference-from-Promise) to get a deeper understanding.

-+ Read [Return value of go](https://github.com/winterland1989/Action.js/wiki/Return-value-of-go) to learn how to cancel an `Action`.
++ [Return value of go](https://github.com/winterland1989/Action.js/wiki/Return-value-of-go) to learn how to cancel an `Action`.

++ [Action.signal](https://github.com/winterland1989/Action.js/wiki/Action.signal) to see how `Action` making async UI management easy.

++ [API doc](https://github.com/winterland1989/Action.js/wiki/API-document) for interesting things like `Action.parallel`, `Action.race`, `Action.sequence` and `Action.retry`.

 FAQ<a name="FAQ"></a>
 =====================